Cleantech Chronicles Part 5 – Clean Water + Material Inputs

 Xatoms, Diana Virgovicova (CEO and Co-founder)

-Company and product snapshot: Headquartered in Toronto, Xatoms is solving the problem of water pollution, as well as the fact that women and girls around the world collectively spend 200 million hours daily in search of clean water.
-Xatoms understands that gender inequalities in many countries are deeply connected with the problem of polluted water, because while girls go to search for water, the boys go to school.
-With projects in Kenya and South Africa, Xatoms is changing this narrative by offering clean and affordable solutions for communities without access to clean water.
-Xatoms utilizes AI and quantum chemistry to predict and develop novel photocatalytic materials that can purify water by eliminating bacteria, viruses, and pesticides.
-The technology is reusable and operates effectively under sunlight, making it accessible and sustainable, even for the most remote communities globally.
+Company and product snapshot: Headquartered in Toronto, Xatoms is on a mission to make clean water accessible around the world, inspired by the fact that women and girls around the world collectively spend 200 million hours daily in search of clean water.
+Xatoms understands that gender inequalities in many countries are deeply connected with clean water accessibility, because while boys go to school, girls are tasked with sourcing water.
+With projects in Kenya and South Africa, Xatoms is changing this narrative by offering clean and affordable solutions for communities without clean water.
+Xatoms uses AI and quantum chemistry to predict and develop novel photocatalytic materials that purify water by eliminating bacteria, viruses, and pesticides.
+The technology is reusable and powered by sunlight, making it accessible and sustainable, even for the most remote communities.
 Xatoms’ technology has the potential to reduce the energy required for water purification processes by up to 40%, decreasing greenhouse gas emissions and offering a sustainable solution to global water scarcity issues.

-Who should use/buy it: Anyone needing access to clean water or anyone wanting to help communities gain clean water access.
+Who should use/buy it: Anyone needing access to clean water or wanting to help communities in need.

 Market readiness: The technology is currently at technology readiness level 5 and is expected to be market-ready by Q4 2025.